Meeri Räisänen: International club career

 Räisänen has also competed at the international club leagues, most recently with AIK Hockey Dam of the Swedish Women's Hockey League (SDHL) in the 2019–20 season.
 The 2014–15 season was spent with SKIF Nizhny Novgorod of the Women's Hockey League (ZhHL) and resulted in Russian Championship silver and the 2015 IIHF European Women's Champions Cup.

 Räisänen was selected in the eighth round, 41st overall, by the Markham Thunder in the 2018 CWHL Draft but ultimately chose not to sign with the team.

 She joined the Connecticut Whale of the National Women's Hockey League (NWHL; renamed Premier Hockey Federation (PHF) in 2021) for the 2018–19 season, becoming the first player from Finland to ever play the league.
 She made her debut with the Whale on 7 October 2018, matching up against Team USA Olympic goaltender Nicole Hensley of the Buffalo Beauts.

 International play

-Räisänen was selected for the Finland women's national ice hockey team competing in the women's ice hockey tournament at the 2014 Winter Olympics.
-She was the primary backup goaltender and dressed for all six games, though she did not see any ice time as starter Noora Räty manned the net for each game.
+Räisänen was selected for the Finland women's national ice hockey team competing in the women's ice hockey tournament at the 2014 Winter Olympics in Sochi.
+She was the primary backup goaltender and dressed for all six games, though she did not see any ice time as starter Noora Räty guarded the net for each game.
+She has gone on to win bronze medals in the women's ice hockey tournament at the 2018 Winter Olympics in Pyeongchang, and in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

-Räisänen has also represented Finland at five IIHF Women's World Championships, first in 2012, and was named to the tournament All-Star Team in 2015 and 2016.
+Räisänen has also represented Finland at six IIHF Women's World Championships, first in 2012, and won bronze medals in 2015 and 2021.
+She was named to the tournament All-Star Team in 2015 and 2016.